Usage & Examples

 Specificity Wins

 "Show me orders" works.
 "Show me pending orders from the last 7 days sorted by total, highest first" works better.
 The more context you give, the more precise the results.
-I designed every tool schema to accept useful filters — help the AI use them.
+Every tool schema accepts useful filters — help the AI use them.

 Example Prompts by Category